Day and night trip around Phuket

 The most common technique here is definitely trolling with lures and live bait.

-All our day/night trips' packages around Phuket are quoted on a "Whole Boat, Private Charter" basis, not per person and include: local taxes and insurance, transport to/from your accommodation in Phuket (if in the area of Rawai, Kata, Karon and Patong), lunch or dinner on board, bottled water, soft drinks, coffe&tea, snacks, tropical fruit, baits, lures and the assistance of our professional guides.
+All our day/night trips' packages around Phuket are quoted on a "Whole Boat, Private Charter" basis, not per person and include: local taxes and insurance, transport from/to your accommodation in Phuket (if in the area of Rawai, Kata, Karon and Patong), lunch or dinner on board, bottled water, soft drinks, coffe&tea, snacks, tropical fruit, baits, lures and the assistance of our professional guides.

 Malaysia, Kuala Rompin